 American Staffordshire Terrier Overview

 The American Staffordshire Terrier is a medium-sized muscular dog with a playful and loving personality.
 Due to their stocky build and strong jaws, this breed was often used in illegal dog fighting rings and for bear-baiting, leading people to think they are aggressive by nature.
-However, this could not be farther from the truth: American Staffordshire Terriers are loving, loyal, and friendly.
+However, this could not be further from the truth: American Staffordshire Terriers are loving, loyal, and friendly.

 If there is one word to summarize the American Staffordshire Terrier’s personality, it would be friendly.
 This breed is affectionate with family members, good with children, and shows friendliness towards strangers.
 They are protective, which means it is a good idea to socialize your dog early if you want to expand your pet family.
-Keep in mind that this breed does like to bark or howl, so if you live close to other people or in a place with noise restrictions, this breed might not be ideal for all people.
+Keep in mind that this breed does like to bark or howl, so if you live close to other people or in a place with noise restrictions, this breed might not be ideal.

 Training and Exercise

 Since American Staffordshire Terriers are intelligent and eager to please, this breed is one of the easier ones to train.
 Since they are smart canines, they will often respond better to training that ends with a reward, like a tasty treat.
-This breed also enjoys daily exercise, like brief walks of 20-30 minutes; these will also help them maintain a healthy weight.
+This breed also enjoys daily exercise, like brief walks of 20-30 minutes; this will also help them maintain a healthy weight.